 It is also worth noting that unrealistic budgets that don’t cover hiring competent people will hurt quality, no matter how much time you have for implementation.

 Is it always wrong to compromise quality?

 So what should we do if we have to deliver a scope that has already been cut to the critical minimum, and the deadline can’t be moved, and we realize that we are not going to make it regardless of how many extra developers we hire?
-Should we insist on keeping the quality at a high level no matter the cost, and risk that the project doesn’t get finished?
+Should we insist on keeping the quality at a high level no matter the cost and risk the project doesn’t get finished?
 Not at all!
-On the contrary, sometimes the best thing we can do is to make a conscious decision to temporarily compromise the quality.
+On the contrary, sometimes, the best thing we can do is to make a conscious decision to compromise the quality temporarily.
 It would, however, be a big mistake to make that decision unconsciously.

 As it’s really hard to measure quality on the go – most quality measures are “lag metrics” that affect results over time – it is even likely that the decision to cut the quality goes unnoticed.
 Just be aware that it can catch up with you later as so-called “technical debt”.

 If you have experience in software product development, and I know that most of our readers have, you have probably heard of the mystical “technical debt” many times.
 Technical debt is something that seems to appear out of nowhere and ruthlessly destroys a seemingly perfect project.
 When technical debt enters the scene, the developers usually come up with some excuse that means they can’t deliver new features at the same pace you got used to.
 This might look like laziness or sudden incompetence, but that’s not the case.
 It’s just the result of a quality decision taken in the past, most probably unconsciously.

 There are many common symptoms of unconscious quality decisions: You may experience higher bills for your production support interventions, which now has to react to urgent issues 24/7.
 You might see your product ratings drop.
 The number of bugs reported by the team may rise, and you may have to hire (more) testers to fix those bugs.